pos-dev/samoa-embassy/wp-content/plugins/premium-addons-for-elementor/readme.txt

 = 3.21.2 =

 - Tweak: Added Download Button option for self hosted videos in Video Box widget.
-- Fixed: Vimeo videos not working in Lightbox in Media Grid widget.
+- Fixed: Vimeo videos not working in Lightbox in Media Gallery widget.

 = 3.21.1 =